 Eve herself, "the mother of all the living (Genesis 3:20)" prefigures Mary.
-The Matriarchs of the Old Testament also foreshadow Mary and Elizabeth in the New Testament, such as Sarah and Hagar, Rachel and Leah, and Hannah and Peninnah.
-Hagar the Egyptian maid had Ishmael (Genesis 16:15) by Abram, and Sarah had Isaac (Genesis 21:2) when he was called Abraham, after God established his Covenant with him, making him a father of a host of nations.
+The Matriarchs of Hebrew Scripture also foreshadow Mary and Elizabeth in the New Testament, such as Sarah and Hagar, Rachel and Leah, and Hannah and Peninnah.
+Hagar the Egyptian maid had Ishmael by Abram (Genesis 16:15), and Sarah had Isaac by Abraham (Genesis 21:2), his new name after God established his Covenant with him, making him a father of a host of nations.
 Rachel and Leah were the daughters of Laban, and Leah had six of Jacob's twelve sons, but it was Rachel who had his eleventh son Joseph (Genesis 30:24).
-Peninnah had many children for Elkanah, but it was the barren Hannah who bore Samuel (1 Samuel 1:20).
+Peninnah had many children for Elkanah, but it was the barren Hannah who bore the prophet Samuel (I Samuel 1:20).
 The hymn of Hannah in the First Book of Samuel 2:1-10 is a source for the Magnificat of Mary.

 The books of Esther and Judith portray two heroines of Israel.
 Each of these women, with their sense of survivability and indestructible spiritual strength, personify Israel itself.
 In fact, woman and Israel become interchangeable in the Book of Hosea, where the marriage of Hosea to his unfaithful wife is symbolic of God's Covenant of love with the unfaithful people of Israel (Hosea 11:1-9).

 The rich background in the Old Testament predisposes one to understand the whole history of Israel as it looks to its fulfillment in the Messiah.
 Mary, the young Jewish virgin, becomes a symbol for Israel herself, the one that bore Jesus, the Messiah.
-Mary becomes "daughter Zion" (Psalm 9:14, Isaiah 54:1-10, Zephaniah 3:14, Zechariah 2:10) in the New Testament.
-The Infancy Narrative of the Gospel of St. Luke is especially full of Old Testament references which indicate that the salvation promised by God has come to pass.
+Mary in the New Testament becomes "daughter Zion" (Psalm 9:14, Isaiah 54:1-10, Zephaniah 3:14, Zechariah 2:10).
+The Infancy Narrative of the Gospel of St. Luke is especially full of Old Testament references which indicate that the salvation promised by God has come to fruition.

 AN ANGEL APPEARS TO JOSEPH IN A DREAM